pedrosans/procris/README.md

 ### Reading

-The prefix key causes Poco to start a reading, which is the process of to open a window to capture the following key.
+The prefix key causes Procris to start a reading, which is the process of to open a window to capture the following key.
 The following key can both start the colon prompt or, if a command key, to call a command.